-You want your business to grow, and you want a (sustainable) solid profit?
+Do you want your business to grow, and do you want a (sustainable) solid profit?

 - What is a strategy?

 Strategy: The objective of having a strategy is to achieve more with less: Your current position is A. You want to get to B. Your strategy tells you how to get there most effectively.

 Need: When two or more persons are working together to achieve an objective, it makes good sense to have a common understanding of how they will achieve their objectives and a plan detailing who does what when.
 To make a meaningful plan you must have a strategy.
 Thus, you need a strategy to make a meaningful plan.

 Are there situations when you really don’t need a strategy?

 Yes, if you have no particular objective with your business and you are happy with whatever happens.
 If you are not concerned with profit optimization.
 If you are not concerned with having your staff running in all different directions.
 If you have enough funds to cover the big holes that also could happen.
 Then you can do without a strategy.

 The reasons why management consultants always ask, “What is your strategy?” are simple:

 - If you don’t have a strategy and you don’t want a strategy, then you don’t need a management consultant.
 We can save your time and our time.

 - If you don’t have a strategy but you see the need for one, then we can help you put one together, because this we do all the time.